 Soon after we were married, we took a mission trip to Central Asia to see if the Lord might want us to serve as international missionaries.
 On that very trip, however, the Lord clearly confirmed what we had suspected since before we were married: He was calling us to serve Him in the northeastern part of the United States.
 Greg declared a major in North American church planting, and we began to pray about where in the northeast we should go.

 After talking to church planters in New Hampshire, Toronto, New Jersey, Boston, Baltimore, and Maine, we were connected to a church plant in Pittsburgh, PA.
-After two years of internship at Living Faith Community Church and six months of work as an interim pastor, we are following the Lord’s leading to join a Pittsburgh church plant called The Well Church.
-Greg will officially be on staff as the Associate Pastor in January 2019!
+After two years of internship at Living Faith Community Church, six months of work as an interim pastor, and a journey to discover God’s direction for our family, we are following the Lord’s leading to join a Pittsburgh church plant called Vintage Church.

 Thank you all for your prayers and support!
 We can’t wait to meet you in person and thank you ourselves.
 We would love to talk with you about what God is doing on our journey in Pittsburgh.
 We are excited that friends, family and several churches are willing to partner with us on our journey, and we can’t wait to see what the Lord does with us along the way.
 May the Lord bless you as you serve Him in your home, neighborhood, and city.